hipay/hipay-docs/hipay-enterprise-sdk-woocommerce/05-Platform-configuration.md

 To do so, two methods are possible.

-### 1. The notification URL is sent by the CMS in the transaction (Recommended)
+### 1. The notification URL is sent by the CMS in the transaction request (Recommended)

-You must enable the option "_Send url Notification_" in the **HiPay Enterprise Credit Card** payment method configuration panel and under the Payment Method tab.
+You must enable the option "_Send url Notification_" in the **HiPay Enterprise Credit Card** payment method configuration panel, under the Payment Method tab.

-### 2. Configure the URL in the HiPay Enterprise back office
+### 2. Configure the URL in your HiPay Enterprise back office

 To do so, go to your HiPay Enterprise back office, then to the "_Integration_" tab, in the "_Notifications_" section.